Three hurt in hatchet attack in Port Hueneme | NewsChannel 3-12

 Three hurt in hatchet attack in Port Hueneme

-PORT HUENEME, Calif. -- Three people were injured Thursday night in a axe or hatchet type weapon attack in Port Hueneme.
+PORT HUENEME, Calif. -- Three people were injured Thursday night in Port Hueneme after they were attacked by a man wielding an axe or hatchet type weapon.

 The Port Hueneme Police Department responded to the 100 block of Seaspray Way around about 7:50 p.m. and found three victims suffering from wounds.